lhindman/cs121-lab04-1/README.md

 ## Lab Activity 1 - EvenNumberSum (Required)
 ### Problem Description
 Design and implement an application that reads an integer value and prints the sum of all even integers between 2 and the input value, inclusive.
-Print an error message if the input value is less than 2 and exit.
-When an error occurs, it is common to exit immediately with a non-zero exit status (On most operating systems an exit status of zero means success and a non-zero exit status means that some sort of error has occurred.).
-The follow code will allow your program to exit immediately with an exit status of 1.
+Print an error message if the input value is less than 2 and exit immediately.

+When a non-recoverable error occurs, it is common to exit immediately with a non-zero exit status.
+On most operating systems, an exit status of zero means that the program ran successfully and a non-zero exit status means that some sort of error has occurred.

+The following code will allow your program to exit immediately with an exit status of 1.
 ```
 System.exit(1);
 ```

+Your program should match the expected output below.

 #### Expected Program Output (with sample user input)
 ```